 Need a twenty minute meal on a busy weeknight?
 Panko Chicken with Grapefruit Honey Sauce is the answer.
 Sounds fancy, right?
-You’re family will think this is special occasion, but it’s easy peasy lemon squeezy!
-You can whip this up in no time, have an awesome dinner and still be to the soccer field on time.
+Your family will think this is special occasion, but it's easy peasy lemon squeezy!
+You can whip this up in no time, have an awesome dinner and still be at the soccer field on time.

 This Panko chicken with grapefruit honey sauce recipe comes from one of my favorite cookbooks, Mark Bittman's "Kitchen Express".
 This book is sectioned off by seasons, and that's just one of the things I like about it.
 The best part?
 20 minute meals. 🙂